-Some people have always wanted to be a priest: they cannot remember a time when they did not have this desire; they pretended to be priests when they were a child; it seems to be a part of them.
+Some people have always wanted to be a priest.
+They cannot remember a time when they did not have this desire.
+They pretended to be priests when they were a child, and it seems to be a part of them.

-Some people have gradually wanted to be priests: it has grown over time, perhaps as their faith has grown; or it has come and gone, but now seems to be a bit stronger and a bit more enduring.
+Some people have gradually wanted to be priests.
+The desire has grown over time, perhaps as their faith has grown, or it has come and gone, but now seems to be a bit stronger and a bit more enduring.

-Some people have always wanted NOT to be a priest: this might sound strange, but there are people who have always been fighting it, resisting, walking away, giving excuses why not; and this is because deep down they have always known it is a part of them; and at some point they realize that, in fact, people without vocations do not normally go around thinking about why they don’t have a vocation!
+Some people have always wanted NOT to be a priest.
+This might sound strange, but there are people who have always been fighting the call, resisting, walking away, giving excuses why not; and this is because deep down they have always known that it is a part of them.
+At some point they realize that, in fact, people without priestly vocations do not normally go around thinking about why they don’t have a vocation!

 This can be true even if you do not seem to have any real personal desire.
-It is a nagging feeling that you should or could become a priest, which seems to come from nowhere, uninvited; an idea you can’t get out of your mind.
+It is a nagging feeling that you should or could become a priest, which seems to come from nowhere, uninvited; an idea that you can’t get out of your mind.
 It might leave you cold, or even repel you – in the sense that your instincts and gut fight against it.
-It’s as if part of you knows you should; there is an inner sense of duty, or call – even if it is reluctant
+It’s as if part of you knows that you should.
+There is an inner sense of duty, or call – even if you are reluctant.

 Perhaps you do not have any explicit desires to be a priest, but you are attracted to many of the things that are involved in the life of a priest.
 You have a desire to serve people in different ways, or to pass on the faith, or to pray with and for others.
-Maybe you find less satisfaction in your work, not because it is wrong, but you feel it is not enough.
-You find yourself becoming more involved in the life of the parish as a reader or Eucharistic minister or catechist etc… You are giving your life in service more or helping the poor or the young.
+Maybe you find less satisfaction in your work, not because it is wrong, but because even when you commit to it, you feel as though it is not enough.
+You find yourself becoming more involved in the life of the parish as a reader or Eucharistic minister or catechist etc… You are giving your life in service more often and helping the poor or the young.
 Lay people and religious also feel these pulls, but perhaps for you they are pulls to something priestly.

-To take the faith more seriously.
-You just find that you want to pray more and to learn more about your Catholic faith.
+You desire to take the faith more seriously.
+You just find that you want to pray more and to learn more about the Catholic faith.
 The Mass seems to mean more to you.
-You have become more honest about your faults and failings, and desire to go to confession more often than in the past.
-You are reading more about the faith, or the priesthood – it inspires you; your interest grows.
-Your love for Christ is growing, and your love for the Church.
+You have become more honest about your faults and failings, and you desire to go to confession more often than in the past.
+You are reading more about the faith, or the priesthood – it inspires you and your interest grows.
+Your love for Christ is growing, as well as your love for the Church.